Concord Faculty: Distinguished Credentials. Responsive Support.

-Shandrea P. Williams is a full-time law professor teaching first-year and advanced courses at Concord, as well as a Faculty Senate member.
+Shandrea P. Williams is a full-time law professor teaching first-year and advanced courses at Concord and serves as a Faculty Senate member.
 She holds state and federal bar licenses and concentrates her practice in the field of criminal defense.
 In addition to teaching at Concord, Williams has been a law professor, administrator, and adjunct professor at the University of Mississippi, University of Florida, University of La Verne, and Wilberforce University.
 She is a frequent speaker on criminal law and procedure issues and volunteers and presents in the areas of domestic violence, sexual harassment, and human rights.

 Education: JD, Loyola University New Orleans College of Law; BA, Southern University and A&M College